istio/istio.io/content/docs/tasks/telemetry/servicegraph/index.md

 ---

 This task shows you how to generate a graph of services within an Istio mesh.
-As part of this task, you will install the Servicegraph addon and use the web-based interface for viewing service graph of the service mesh.
+As part of this task, you will install the Servicegraph add-on and use the web-based interface for viewing service graph of the service mesh.

 The [Bookinfo](/docs/examples/bookinfo/) sample application is used as